Rimpyyadav/BoundWords/README.md

-# BoundWords is digital bookstore, MERN stack is being used for building it.
+# BoundWords is a digital bookstore, MERN stack is being used for building it.